 With its design, passive noise cancellation is ideal for isolating irregular, high-frequency sound.

 And depending on the design of a headphone, it can block out varying degrees of noise levels.
 You see, because there are earbuds and headphones of different designs, their noise isolation capacity varies as well.
 For instance, an in-ear headphone with a silicone, foam, or plastic ear tip goes directly into your ear canals and stops certain levels of soundwaves from passing.

 However, this entirely depends on the degree of seal you can get.
 With everyone’s ears shaped differently, one uniform design of an in-ear headphone will not result in an equal degree of noise isolation.
 That’s why a personalized fit is crucial for these to deliver on their promise.
 And thus, manufacturers ship them with ear tips of different sizes so that they’ll fit properly.
 On average, these headphones block anywhere between 10 to 15dB of noise.

 Then you have your full-on headphones with a comparatively big and bulky form factor.
 It can be categorized into two types: on-ear and over-ear.
 And they’re pretty self-explanatory as well, to be honest.
 On-ear headphones have a smaller ear pad/cup which rests on top of your ears.

-These emphasize on delivering a more “natural” stereo sound directly into your ears while sacrificing for noise isolation properties.
-Meanwhile, over-ear headphones have a significantly large ear pad and a much thicker headband that fully covers the ears; with an optional boom arm mic.
+These emphasize delivering a more “natural” stereo sound directly into your ears while sacrificing for noise isolation properties.
+Meanwhile, over-ear headphones have a significantly large ear pad and a much thicker headband that fully covers the ears.
+With an optional boom arm mic.

 Types of Over-ear Headphone